CHIA-QI-MING-JEREMY/DM2292-SP3/NYP_Framework/README.txt

 36 : vine dangling on the right of its left neighbour 40 : spot to set moving leaves
-41 : transitional block used to switch moving leaf blocks 197 : burnable block collectable
+41 : transitional block used to switch moving leaf blocks 50 : temporary "poof" teleportation effect left behind 100 : first Vigilant Teleporter of the map's first waypoint 101 : first Vigilant Teleporter of the map's second waypoint 102 : first Vigilant Teleporter of the map's third waypoint 103 : first Vigilant Teleporter of the map's fourth waypoint 197 : burnable block collectable
 198 : vine collectable
 199 : ironwood